 Allen’s Tree Service, Inc. provides two different types of mulch for our customers.
 We carry both double ground organic mulch and dyed mulch.
 The double ground organic mulch we carry is standard in size and made from hardwood material produced by recycling all of our wood debris and chippings from tree services we provide to our customers.
-This prevents our landfills from filling up to quickly!
+This prevents our landfills from filling up too quickly!
 It also enables us to help keep our costs down to pass along to you, our customers.
 The dyed mulch we carry is an oak mulch that has been dyed.
-We carry two colors red and expresso brown.
+We carry two colors red and espresso brown.
 The dyed mulch is more for cosmetic purposes, as it does hold its color longer than a non-dyed mulch.
-However all mulch will eventually fade in color due to environmental factors such as bleaching from the sun or leaching from the rain.
+However, all mulch will eventually fade in color due to environmental factors such as bleaching from the sun or leaching from the rain.

 We also carry tree chipper clippings or woodchips, clean woodchips, certified playground woodchips, and compost.
 The tree chipper clippings or woodchips are what is chipped into the back of our chip trucks from our tree service work, they are usually 2-3 inches in size and contains sticks and leaves.
 The clean woodchips are very similar to the tree chipper clippings except they do NOT contain any sticks or leaves in them.
 Both the tree chipper clippings and clean woodchips are very acidic which could harm your non acidic loving plants, they are usually fresh unlike mulch that has been turned from time to time to break down the acidity level.
 We recommend using these for paths, walkways, dog pens, horse stables or acidic loving plants such as blueberries, grapes, and blackberries.